numpy/numpy/doc/source/reference/c-api.iterator.rst

               via *different* index/dtype/shape combinations.

-            - In particular, unless the arrays have the same shape, dtype, strides, and start address, any shared common data byte accessible by indexing implies overlap.
+            - In particular, unless the arrays have the same shape, dtype, strides, start address, and NPY_ITER_OVERLAP_NOT_SAME is not specified, any shared common data byte accessible by indexing implies overlap.

             Because exact overlap detection has exponential runtime